-Traditional roasters usually have physical operation switches and buttons on the machine, so the damper switch, gas valve, electronic thermometer, handles of load/ unload, etc can be seen.
+Traditional coffee roasters usually have physical operation switches and buttons on the machine, so the damper switch, gas valve, electronic thermometer, handles of load/ unload, etc can be seen.
 This kind of design is relatively simple that each motor has its corresponding controller.
 Generally speaking, it’s not easy to be damaged and more convenient to be repaired.

 These days, manufacturers tend to integrate the conventional switches to the control panel.
-The advantages of this kind of roasters are: (1) to save space, (2) reduce the size of the machine, and (3) record all the operation process by computer, which provides parameters to be analysed for future adjustment reference.
+The advantages of this kind of coffee roasters are: (1) to save space, (2) reduce the size of the machine, and (3) record all the operation process by computer, which provides parameters to be analysed for future adjustment reference.

-*Rubasse Infrared Digital Coffee Roaster
+*Rubasse Infrared Digital Coffee roasters

 Photo taken from *Loring S7 Nighthawk

 Photo taken from *Diedrich designed for both IR series and CR series

 Nowadays, smartphones have a wide range of uses, and mobile application for coffee roasters are now available as well.
 With the app, you are able to control all the operation of the coffee roasters.
 Panel and buttons are removed from the machine of this type of design; by doing so, the manufacturing cost could be greatly reduced.
 The novel design is not only eye-catching but also a big selling point.